giselaortt/giselaortt.github.io/pages/travel.md

 Risky behavior is one of the things that appear on several diagnosis on DSM, and it was also one thing my neuro-psychologist evaluated me while assessing me for ADD.

+#### Lack of social support or social skills:

+Authistics would be less likely to have the social support that would enable them to talk about those topics.
+High masking autistics could have a lot of friends but still not able to open up about their real experiences.

 ## How big is the problem?